fluffle/goirc/README.md

 `RPL_TOPIC` to get the topic for a channel.

 The vast majority of handlers implemented within the framework deal with state tracking of all nicks in any channels that the client is also present in.
-It's likely that this state tracking will become optional in the near future.
+These handers are in `client/state_handlers.go`.
+State tracking is optional, and can be enabled by passing `true` as the fourth argument to `client.New()`.
+This API sucks and may change in the future.

 ### Misc.